cloudify-cosmo/docs.getcloudify.org/content/cli/maint_cli/users.md

 $ cfy users create sue -p test1
 ...

-User `sue` created as a non-admin user in the system.
+User `sue` created as a non-admin user in the system with password 'test1'.

 ...
 {{< /highlight >}}